 It is hard to describe what makes a good university, is it the academic rankings?, the community?, the acclaim associated with the name on your CV?

-The University of Winchester is not a Russell Group university, meaning they are not accredited by the Russell Group.
+The University of Winchester is not a Russell Group university, meaning the Russell Group does not accredit them.
 This may sound like an automatic negative on the university if you are unaware of what it means to be a Russell Group university.
-RG accredited universities have met certain standards of research and academic excellence but must keep producing research to maintain that title.
-This focus on research over teaching may have an impact on tutors focus on you, the student.
-This isn’t to say that Russell Group universities are not excellent, just that the focus on research in an academic institution isn’t best for everyone.
+RG-accredited universities have met specific research and academic excellence standards but must keep producing research to maintain that title.
+This focus on research over teaching may impact tutors’ focus on you, the student.
+This isn’t to say that Russell Group universities are not excellent; it’s just that focusing on research in an academic institution isn’t best for everyone.

-Despite not being a Russell Group university Winchester ranks very well academically and in 2019 ranked in the top 100 universities in the world.
+Despite not being a Russell Group university, Winchester is very well-ranked academically and was ranked among the top 100 universities in the world in 2019.

 Open Days at the University of Winchester

-The University of Winchester have a yearly schedule of open days designed to give you a feel for life in Winchester and provide you with all the information you might need.
-Take a tour of the campus, course specific facilities, and accomodation options.
+The University of Winchester has a yearly schedule of open days designed to give you a feel for life in Winchester and provide you with all the information you might need.
+Take a tour of the campus, course-specific facilities, and accommodation options.

-Winchester’s student blog have an entire post about making the most out of your open day.
+Winchester’s student blog has an entire post about making the most out of your open day.

 Graduation

-Please do not pick your university based on how beautiful and ceremonial your graduation will be, there are far more important things to think about.
-However, if you did Winchester would be a great choice.
-Graduations for students of WInchester take place in the stunning Winchester Cathedral making for fantastic scenery and acoustics for the ceremony.
-Robes in Winchester for undergrads are black with purple stripes, just incase you want to colour co-ordinate early.
+Please do not pick your university based on how beautiful and ceremonial your graduation will be; there are far more critical things to consider.
+However, if you did, Winchester would be a great choice.
+Graduations for students of Winchester take place in the stunning Winchester Cathedral, making for fantastic scenery and acoustics for the ceremony.
+Robes in Winchester for undergrads are black with purple stripes, just in case you want to colour-coordinate early.

-Following the graduation ceremony graduates exit through the ceremonial doors of the cathedral, an honour reserved for those who have graduated from the university.
+Following the graduation ceremony, graduates exit through the cathedral’s ceremonial doors, an honour reserved for university graduates.

 Alumni Benefits